The Best Harnesses for a Cockapoo : An Introduction

 However, one major advantage of purchasing the Rabbitgoo harness is the customer service that accompanies it.
 The company offers a lifetime warranty that ensures you will receive either a replacement harness or a full refund if you’re not satisfied with the product.
 Many owners have found this to be of great benefit, though few have needed to activate the warranty.
 Good customer service is always a great bonus with any product purchased online, especially in our contemporary culture where many of us would rather shop on Amazon than in-store.

-Great harness - may not been ideal for cockapoo's though
+Great harness - may not be ideal for cockapoo's though

 - Simple to put on and off